swaptacular/swpt_debtors/README.md

         $ docker-compose build
         $ docker-compose run tests-config test

-4. To run the minimal set of services needed for development, use this command:
+4. To run the minimal set of services needed for development (not includuing RabbitMQ), use this command:

         $ docker-compose up --build